NavigationContentFooter

 nano /etc/ufw/before.rules

-Add these lines before the *filter line:
+4. Add the following lines before the *filter line:

 *nat